CONTACT OUR DIRECT HELP LINE 778.688.MIRA(6472)

 - Work 7 months a year and travel EVERY winter.

 What did you get into trouble for the most as a child?

 In midst of the communistic era; telling my teacher that secretly at night my family listens to Free Europe Radio (anti-communistic channel), while my dad was the head of our school parent council.

 If you could personally witness one event in history, what would it be?

 Well, I already witnessed one and nothing could ever top that: the Velvet revolution in Czechoslovakia in November 1989.
 Participating in it, being part of the demonstrations against Communistic Party…I could have never, ever believed that in my lifetime I would be able to witness the collapse of communism.
 The memory of seeing Dubcek and Havel appearing on a balcony overlooking Wenceslas Square still gives me goosebumps.

 If you could shop for free forever at any store, what store would it be?

-The Pinterest/DIY category being opened on my mac has given me the temptation to say Michaels, walking through those aisles with endless opportunities to be creative make me drool (but then again… my practical motherly voice says… choose Costco or Superstore Mamma Mira)
+The Pinterest/DIY category being opened on my laptop has given me the temptation to say Michaels, walking through those aisles with endless opportunities to be creative makes me drool (but then again… my practical motherly voice says… choose Costco or Superstore Mamma Mira)